 This delicious onion raita (also known as pyaz ka raita) with a smoky hint of toasted spices will blow all thoughts of insipid cucumber and yogurt from your head.
-Ready in under five minutes, it’s perfect to ladle over a good vegetable biryani or to upgrade and replace your regular raita.
+Ready in under five minutes, it’s perfect to ladle over a good biryani or to upgrade and replace your regular raita.

 If you’d prefer a plant-based or vegan raita, or even a whole 30 compliant one, you can substitute the yogurt with thin cashew cream (not coconut milk, the flavor profile is all wrong).

 I use natural yogurt thinned with a little water in this recipe, but you can use thinned Greek yogurt, or kefir (the consistency of kefir is perfect for onion raita!).
+Try this delicious raita over my easy one-pot vegetable biryani.

 What is raita?